 More important, the Packers were toying with the possibility of a 16–0 regular season.
 The wins came with relative ease.
 No opponent came withina touchdown until Green Bay’s final game in October, and that was a 33–27 road win over the Vikings.
 The first team to put anything like a scare into the Packers was the Giants.
 In New York in early December, Aaron had to engineer the 68-yard winning drive in the final minute to turn a 35–35 tie into a 38–35 victory.

-Among the standout performances for Aaron in 2011 was a huge day against the Broncos that 408 yards and four touchdowns through the air.
+Among the standout performances for Aaron in 2011 was a huge day against the Broncos, with 408 yards and four touchdowns through the air.
 He threw for 396 yards against Atlanta a week later.
 In the dramatic win over the Giants, he passed for 369 yards and four TDs.
 In the second week of December, the Packers finally dropped a game—their only loss of the regular season—to Kansas City, 19–14.
 Aaron finished the year with a five-touchdown in a 35–21 win over the Bears.
 The Packers then sat Aaron and handful of the regulars for the final game against the Lions.

 Heading into the 2014 season, Aaron owned the NFL’s highest career passer rating, 104.0, and has the best TD-to-INT percentage in league history at 3.62.
 It makes one wonder just how much he benefited from his years on the Green Bay bench.
 Were those seasons wasted?
 Or did they prepare Aaron for the great things he would go on to accomplish?
-Given what he has accomplished after being freed from Favre’s shadow, it is tempting to side with those who claim he could have been a Pro Bowler much sooner.
-Ironically, Aaron often seems touchier about being passed over by Mike McCarthy when he was with the 49ers than having had to sit and wait for his chance to start in Green Bay?
+Given what he did after being freed from Brett Favre’s shadow, it is tempting to side with those who claim he could have been a Pro Bowler much sooner.
+Ironically, Aaron often seems touchier about being passed over by McCarthy when he was with the 49ers than having had to sit and wait for his chance to start in Green Bay.

-As a lifelong student of the game, Aaron will tell you that he benefited immeasurably from those three watch-and-learn years.
-He filled his head with football and got a sense of what enables a star like Favre to transcend the Xs and Os.
-Indeed, Aaron needed just one season to carve out a special place in the game—and with his masterful 2010 and 2011 seasons, a spot in the hearts of Cheese Heads everywhere.
+As a lifelong student of the game, Aaron will tell you that he benefited immeasurably from those watch-and-learn years.
+He filled his head with football and got a sense of what enabled a superstar like Favre to transcend the Xs and Os.
+Indeed, Aaron needed just one season to carve out a special place in the game—and with his masterful seasons, a spot in the hearts of Cheese Heads everywhere.

 AARON THE PLAYER